gristlabs/grist-core/README.md

       [gVisor](https://github.com/google/gvisor) sandboxing at the individual
       document level.
     - On OSX, you can use native sandboxing.
+	- On any OS, including Windows, you can use a wasm-based sandbox.
+  * Translated to many languages.

 If you are curious about where Grist is going heading, see [our roadmap](https://github.com/gristlabs/grist-core/projects/1), drop a